 Level 1 chargers are often included with the car, so they require no additional installation costs.

-Installing the Level 2 charging station costs about $1,200 on average, but that price can vary based on included charging station features, contractor costs, and state and utility incentives.
+Installing the Level 2 charging station costs about $1,200 on average, but that price can vary based on included charging station features, contractor costs, and incentives.
 A necessary utility upgrade could add between $150 and $350 to your total cost.

 Do I need to maintain my charging station?

-Ready to join other EV owners who do more than 80 percent of their charging at home?
-Start taking advantage of low, stable electricity rates by installing your own EV charging station.
+Ready to join other EV owners who do more than 80% of their charging at home?
+Start taking advantage of low, stable electric rates by installing your own EV charging station.